theworkingcentre/win7-avoid-viruses/20-downloads.rst

 likely that those websites will go out of business.

-Unfortunately ethical issues around ad-blocking get even more complicated ethically.
-Advertisements on the Internet are also tracking
-mechanisms: they track where you go and what you do on the Internet.
+Unfortunately ethical issues around ad-blocking get even more complicated.
+Most advertisements on the Internet track where you go and what you do while you are sufring the internet.
 Some people are okay with this.
+Other people feel it is intrusive, and so use ad blockers to block as many ads as they can.

+In addition,
-Other feel it is intrusive, and so use ad blockers to block as many ads as they can.
-As if that is not enough, there is not guarantee that the ad-blocking software itself is trustworthy!
-There are no easy answers to this quandry; you will have to decide your own values and comfort level and act accordingly.
+there is no guarantee that the ad-blocking software itself is trustworthy!
+There are no easy answers to this quandry.
+You will have to decide what ethical tradeoffs are right for you.

 Be careful about email attachments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Another common way for viruses to get on your computer is if you
+Another common way viruses get on computers is by people opening
-mistakenly open an email attachment that contains a virus.
-Email
-providers are getting better about screening out virus-laden attachments
+malicious email attachments.
+Email providers are getting better about
-from the email your receive, but infected attachments are still common.
+screening out such attachments, but they are not perfect, and some
+virus-laden attachments still get through.

 Here are some rules of thumb to follow:

 If you are not expecting an attachment, then do not open it.

+You should almost never open attachments that have two filename
+extensions, such as .zip.exe .
+Such attachments are named to confuse
+you, and very often contain viruses.

 Even if you get an email from a friend or relative you might be in
 trouble.
 Be particularly wary if the email has strange wording or does
 not sound as if it came from the recipient in question, or if the email
 is asking you for money.
 In such situations the email account of your
 friend or relative may have been hacked, and is sending out virus-laden
-emails to everybody in their contact list:
+emails to everybody in their contact list.
+Here is a recent example:

-[SCREENSHOT]

-You should almost never open attachments that have two filename
-extensions, such as .zip.exe .
-Such attachments are named to confuse you, and very often contain
-viruses.
+    Subject: Unhappy Predicament......................(Victim Name)

+    HELLO,

+    Sorry to bother you with this, I took a urgent visit to Ukraine to see my sick cousin who is suffering from a critical Uterine fibroid and must undergo a hysterectomy surgery to save her life.
+The news of her illness arrived to me as an emergency, she's going through a lot of pain at the moment and she needs family support to keep her going.

+    The doctors have advised that it is necessary that the tumor is operated soon to avoid any complications.
+I hope you understand my plight and pardon me.The estimate for the Hysterectomy surgery is $9,000 USD.
+I have already spent approx. $6,200 USD cash towards her treatment so am wondering if you can assist me with a loan of $2,800 USD to make the necessary arrangement for the surgery to be carried out.
+Your help and support will give her a chance to live a normal life once again.
+I will surely pay you back as soon as I return.
+I will appreciate whatever you can help me with.
+Kindly let me know if you can be of help so I can send you my Money Gram details since I cannot operate my bank account from here.

+    Sincerely (Victim Name)

+These kinds of emails can be misleading, especially when they come
+from somebody you know but do not correspond with regularly.

 If you are unsure about whether a particular attachment is safe to open
 or not, you should contact the sender in question -- preferably over the
 phone or an instant messenger program, not email!
-Many antivirus
-programs will also attempt to scan the attachment for viruses, but this
-is not always foolproof.
+You can also contact
+other friends or relatives of the person in question to see if they
+have noticed anything amiss.

+.. _20-downloads-email-links:

 Be careful about links in email
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~